Man in grey and white plaid shirt with backpack and DSLR camera on handMan in grey and white plaid shirt with backpack and DSLR camera on hand

 The Music Journalism pathway contains a combination of core and specialist modules at each level of study.

-Level 5 builds on these further with more developed applications integrating advanced critical thinking around relevant issues.
+Year 2 (Level 5) builds on these skills further with more developed applications integrating advanced critical thinking around relevant issues.

-At Level 6, students will integrate expertise in practice, theory and real-world experiences, ensuring they achieve industry-standard competencies and are curious and prepared for employment.
+In Year 3 (Level 6), you will integrate expertise in practice, theory and real-world experiences, ensuring you achieve industry-standard competencies and are curious and prepared for employment.

 The pathway contains several optional modules which include areas such as: